syncfusion-content/maui-docs/MAUI/Cartesian-Charts/migration.md

 **Chart**

-* Support for annotations.
 * Suspend and resume notification support.
 * Technical indicators for charts.

 **Series**

 * Listen to property change support for series.
-* Get data points by passing rect.
 * Notify event or method when series are rendering.
 * Suspend and resume notification.
 * Trendlines support for continuous series.